🎄 Christmas sale Up to 63% Off

 DJ.Studio Transition Editor

-There are several other tools that help to make your transitions smoother and let you sculpt the flow of your sets.
-These are mostly EQs, filters, and effects like reverbs, delays, and loops.
-I've explained these in more detail above, but you should check out this article on DJ Transition Techniques for more info.
+But volume faders are just the beginning.
+There are other tools that will help you make your transitions even smoother and shape the overall flow of your set.
+These include EQs, filters, and effects like reverb, delay, and loops.
+I’ve covered these in detail above, but if you want to dive deeper into transitioning techniques, check out our DJ Transition Techniques Guide.

 Harmonic Mixing#